Welcome to Investor Insights, The Passive real estate investing blog

 315-558-8332

 The information on the website may include historic results of certain investments made by officers of High Peaks; however, past performance is no guarantee of future results.
 Historic returns may not reflect actual future performance, may not reflect potential deductions for fees which may reduce actual realized returns.
-Investors are advised that any investment with High Peaks may experience different results from those shown.
-Projected IRR and multiples are based upon the anticipated redemption or maturity date.
 All investments offered by High Peaks involve risk and may result in loss.

 High Peaks Capital LLC is a Licensed NY Real Estate Brokerage and adheres to the following Standard Operating Procedures.